Appropriation (No. 3) Act 2008

 Overview

-The Consolidated Fund (Appropriation) (No. 3) Bill is a UK parliamentary bill authorizing government spending for the financial year ending 31st March 2009.
-It approves the allocation of funds from the Consolidated Fund to various government departments and programs.
+The Consolidated Fund (Appropriation) (No. 3) Bill is a UK government bill authorizing the spending of public funds for the financial year ending 31st March 2009.
+It approves the use of resources and the release of funds from the Consolidated Fund to cover government expenses.

 Description